daniprec/daniprec.github.io/_pages/about.md

 Related websites
 ----

+- [Komorebi AI](http://komorebi.ai/es/) is the company I am working at the moment.

 - [GOAL](https://tic259.uca.es/) (Graphical Methods, Optimization, and Learning) is the research group at UCA I am currently member of.